What do “guaranteed work” contracts mean?

 The key feature of these contracts is that the employee will receive a specified minimum payment during periods when no suitable work is available.
 When you sign such a contract, the result is that you are no longer entitled to the right to equal pay under the AWR, although it does not affect your other rights under the AWR.

-What provisions do these contracts contain?
+What provisions do Guaranteed Work contracts contain?